fredli74/piwik/plugins/QueuedTracking/README.md

 change the "Number of requests to process" in plugin settings to "1" and process all requests using the command `./console queuedtracking:process` shortly before disabling the queue and directly afterwards.

+__Are there known issues?__

+In case you are using bulk tracking the response varies compared to the normal bulk tracking.
+We will always return either an image or a 204 HTTP response code in case the parameter `send_image=0` is sent.

 ## Changelog

 Here goes the changelog text.